 In developing a treatment plan, the doctor has several goals: to prevent flares, to treat them when they do occur, and to minimize complications.
 The doctor and patient should reevaluate the plan regularly to ensure that it is as effective as possible.
 Working closely with the doctor helps ensure that treatments for lupus are as successful as possible.
-Because some CAM treatments may cause harmful side effects, it is important to promptly report any new symptoms to the doctor.
+Because some complementary alternative medicine (CAM) may cause harmful side effects, it is important to promptly report any new symptoms to the doctor.
 It is also important not to stop or change treatments without talking to the doctor first

 What is lupus?